SrivardhanS/RentRev/README.md

 # RentRev
-RentRev is a Car Rental Platfrom
+RentRev is a Car Rental Platfrom i.e Currently being built ...
+Will be updated shortly :>